kushfj/modbus_sim/README.md

 The alternative is to develop our own "light-weight" master and slave with some fixed function, but focus on a setup which allows us to simulate at scale.
 An introduces a whole bunch of randomness to the simulated "process" to attempt to ensure that the network traffic is dynamic.

+Part of the scaling is dependent on the underlying operating system.
+The intention is to use Linux and network sub-interfaces with spoofed hardware MAC addresses to masquerade as PLC vendor.

 ## References